AlicenJoyHenning/limiric/README.md

 >         "/home/user/alignment/limiric/")
 >  )
 >```
-> Where possible please try to avoid giving ```limiric``` an existential crisis
 >
 <br>

 ## Output explained

-Before interpretting ```limiric```'s outputs, it may be helpful to understand a bit of what is going on in the background.
+Before interpretting ```limiric```'s outputs, it may be helpful to understand a bit of what's going on in the background.
 <br><br>
 As you know, the magic of scRNA-seq revolves around the identification of distinct cell populations.
-As you also know, distinct populations are identified according to the clusters that form when dimensionality reduction is performed on the most variable genes in a sample- for example, the typical ```Seurat``` workflow uses the top two or three thousand variable genes.
+In majority of scRNA-seq analysis workflows, distinct populations are identified according to the clusters that form when dimensionality reduction is performed on the most variable genes in a sample.
+For instance, the typical ```Seurat``` workflow uses the top two or three thousand variable genes.

-In our case, instead of trying to isolate _distinct_ populations, such lymphoid and myeloid cells in immune-related datasets, we are only interested in two populations: _damagaged_ cells and _healthy_ cells.
+In our case, instead of trying to isolate distinct cell-type associated populations, we are only interested in two broad populations: _damaged_ and _healthy_ cells.
 In general, most of what we know about how these two populations differ can be summarized by looking at the expression of mitochondrial and ribosomal genes.
 Thus, if we perform dimensionality reduction and clustering using _only_ these genes, we expect to see a division of cells into two clusters associated with the cell's status as either _damaged_ or _healthy_.

 This is the basis of the ```low dimension mitochondrial & ribosomal clustering```, aka ```limiric```, algorithm.

+### Output directory

-Now lets look at the specifics of the ```limiric``` output that will be created in the directory you specified with the following core structure
+The ```limiric``` output will be created in the ```OutputPath```directory with the following structure

 ```
 OutputPath/
+|
+├── RBCQC
+|
 ├── CellQC
-├── RBCQC
+|
 └── Filtered
 ```